-To date, the majority of our efforts have been focused on the research, development and advancement of CPI-444, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
+To date, the majority of our efforts have been focused on the research, development and advancement of CPI-444 and CPI-006, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
 We expect to continue to incur significant research and development and general and administrative expenses related to our operations.
-Our net loss for the three months ended March 31, 2018 and 2017 was \$14.3 million and \$16.0 million, respectively.
-As of March 31, 2018, we had an accumulated deficit of \$137.8 million.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates, including our Phase 1/1b clinical trial of CPI-006.
+During the nine months ended September 30, 2018 we incurred a net loss of \$36.4 million and used \$32.7 million of cash in operations.
+As of September 30, 2018, we had an accumulated deficit of \$160.0 million.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444 and CPI-006, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.

-Since our inception and through March 31, 2018, we have funded our operations primarily through the sale and issuance of stock.
+Since our inception and through September 30, 2018, we have funded our operations primarily through the sale and issuance of stock.
 In November 2014, January 2015 and June 2015, we received aggregate net proceeds of \$33.3 million from the sale of our Series A convertible preferred stock.

-convertible preferred stock.
+In September 2015, we received net proceeds of \$74.8 million from the sale of our Series B convertible preferred stock.
 On March 22, 2016, our registration statement on Form S-1 (File No. 333-208850) relating to our initial public offering ("IPO") of our common stock was declared effective by the SEC.
 Shares of our common stock began trading on the Nasdaq Global Market on March 23, 2016.
 The IPO closed on March 29, 2016, pursuant to which we sold 4,700,000 shares of our common stock at a public offering price of \$15.00 per share.
-In April 2016, we sold an additional 502,618 shares of our common stock to the underwriters upon partial exercise of their over-allotment option, at the initial offering price of \$15.00 per share.
+In April 2016, we sold an additional 502,618 shares of our common stock to the underwriters upon partial exercise of their overallotment option, at the initial offering price of \$15.00 per share.
 We received aggregate net proceeds of approximately \$70.6 million, after underwriting discounts, commissions and offering expenses.
-Immediately prior to the consummation of the IPO, all of our outstanding shares of our common stock at a price of \$8.50 per share, which included 1,058,823 shares issued pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
-We received aggregate net proceeds of approximately \$64.9 million, after underwriting discounts, commissions and estimated offering expenses.
+Immediately prior to the consummation of the IPO, all of our outstanding shares of convertible preferred stock were converted into 14.3 million shares of our common stock.
+In March 2018, in a follow-on offering, we sold 8,117,647 shares of our common stock at a price of \$8.50 per share, which included 1,058,823 shares issued pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
+We received aggregate net proceeds of approximately \$64.9 million, after underwriting discounts, commissions and offering expenses.

-On September 20, 2017, we entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$125,000,000, through an at-the-market equity offering program under which Cowen will act as our sales agent.
+In September 2017, we entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$125,000,000, through an at-the-market equity offering program under which Cowen will act as our sales agent.
 The issuance and sale of shares of common stock by us pursuant to the Sales Agreement are deemed an "at-the-market" offering under the Securities Act of 1933, as amended.
 Cowen is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Cowen under the Sales Agreement.